mit-orcd/orcd-docs-edit/docs/running-jobs/checkpointing.md

 There are two common approaches: checking whether a checkpoint file **exists**, or checking the **contents** of a checkpoint file.

 !!! tip
-    As a best practice, write checkpoint files to your pool or scratch storage rather than your home directory.
-These storage areas are better suited for frequent writes during a running job.
+    As a best practice, write checkpoint files to your scratch or home storage.
+Both are flash-based and better suited for frequent writes during a running job.
 See the [Filesystems](../filesystems-file-transfer/filesystems.md) page for more information.

 ## Example Slurm Script